bennettnw2/lpic101-Notes/105-notes.md

     * this will evaluate to false
     * NOTE: be careful that you do not run into any logical errors
       * a logical error is an error in the logic of a script or program
-      * it is not like a syntacical error in that a syntatical error will not run; you will get some sort of error at runtime
+      * it is not like a syntatical error in that a syntatical error will not allow a program to run
+      * you will get some sort of error at runtime
       * a logical error is one where the script compiles just fine but the output is not what you expect it to be.
-It is an error in the creation of the thinking of the program and not the program itself
+      * It is an error in the creation of the thinking of the program and not the program itself

   * ##### `elif` (else-if)
     ```bash